The Verdict

 Cons

-- Very expensive to trade international assets
+- Expensive to trade large volumes of international assets

 - FX rates are the highest I've found (1.5%)